oceanprotocol/docs/content/concepts/compute-to-data.md

 ## Motivation

 The most basic scenario for a Publisher is to provide access to the datasets they own or manage.
-In addition to that, a Publisher could offer other data-related services.
-Some possibilities are:

-1. A service to execute some computation on top of their data.
+In addition to that, a Publisher could offer a service to execute some computation on top of their data.
 This has some benefits:

    - The data **never** leaves the Publisher enclave.
    - It's not necessary to move the data; the algorithm is sent to the data.
    - Having only one copy of the data and not moving it makes it easier to be compliant with data protection regulations.

-2. A service to store newly-derived datasets.
-As a result of the computation on existing datasets, a new dataset could be created.
-Publishers could offer a storage service to make use of their existing storage capabilities.
-This is optional; users could also download the newly-derived datasets.

 ## Architecture